 Persian tomato omelette

 Usually eaten at breakfast or as a brunch option, this dish is less omelette and more scrambled eggs despite its name.
-It is incredibly simple and quick to cook and can be eaten as a lunch or dinner option.
+It is incredibly simple to cook and can be eaten as a lunch or dinner option.
 It is probably the most well-known of all the breakfast-style egg dishes with many cafes and restaurants serving it in Iran.
+I guess you can call it the Iranian version of shahshuka.

 I love tomatoes, from slicing them up and putting them in a sandwich to slow roasting them for hours.
 They are quite perfect and reveal layer upon layer of flavour the more you cook them.
 This dish satisfies my fondness for the perfect red berry as it uses a lot of fresh tomatoes and a healthy dollop or two of tomato purée cooked down to a sweet base for the omelette.
 The tomato to egg ratio is quite high so the resulting texture is creamy and, like so many recipes from this part of the world, comforting.